Parameterized Complexity of Path Set Packing: Abstract

 \section{Abstract}

-In PATH SET PACKING, the input is an undirected graph $G$, a collection $\calp$ of simple paths in $G$, and a positive integer $k$.
+In {\psp}, the input is an undirected graph $G$, a collection $\calp$ of simple paths in $G$, and a positive integer $k$.
 The problem is to decide whether there exist $k$ edge-disjoint paths in $\calp$.
-We study the parameterized complexity of PATH SET PACKING with respect to both natural and structural parameters.
-We show that the problem is $W[1]$-hard with respect to vertex cover plus the maximum length of a path in $\calp$, and $W[1]$-hard respect to pathwidth plus maximum degree plus solution size.
+We study the parameterized complexity of {\psp} with respect to both natural and structural parameters.
+We show that the problem is $W[1]$-hard with respect to vertex cover number, and $W[1]$-hard respect to pathwidth plus maximum degree plus solution size.
 These results answer an open question raised in \cite{XZ2018}.
-On the positive side, we show an FPT algorithm parameterized by feedback vertex set plus maximum degree, and also show an FPT algorithm parameterized by treewidth plus maximum degree plus maximum length of a path in $\calp$.
-Both the positive results complement the hardness of PATH SET PACKING with respect to any subset of the parameters used in the FPT algorithms.
+On the positive side, we present an FPT algorithm parameterized by feedback vertex number plus maximum degree, and present an FPT algorithm parameterized by treewidth plus maximum degree plus maximum length of a path in $\calp$.
+These positive results complement the hardness of {\psp} with respect to any subset of the parameters used in the FPT algorithms.
+We also give a $4$-approximation algorithm for maximum path set packing problem which runs in FPT time when parameterized by feedback edge number.

 \keywords{Path set packing, set packing, parameterized complexity, fixed parameter tractability, graph algorithms.}